hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Accumulate.3.rst

 type.
 The *target_datatype* argument must not specify overlapping entries, and the target buffer must fit in the target window.

-A new predefined operation, :ref:`MPI_REPLACE`, is defined.
+A new predefined operation, MPI_REPLACE, is defined.
 It corresponds to the associative function f(a, b) =b; that is, the current value in the target memory is replaced by the value supplied by the origin.

-:ref:`MPI_Raccumulate` is similar to :ref:`MPI_Accumulate`, except that it allocates a communication request object and associates it with the request handle (the argument *request*) that can be used to wait or test for completion.
-The completion of an :ref:`MPI_Raccumulate` operation indicates that the *origin_addr* buffer is free to be updated.
+MPI_Raccumulate is similar to :ref:`MPI_Accumulate`, except that it allocates a communication request object and associates it with the request handle (the argument *request*) that can be used to wait or test for completion.
+The completion of an MPI_Raccumulate operation indicates that the *origin_addr* buffer is free to be updated.
 It does not indicate that the operation has completed at the target window.